-Discovering my purpose has fueled the desire for me to help others know theirs, but it wasn’t always that way.
-Growing up, I loved watching the stars of the silver screen win at business, woo women and grow their finances exponentially.
+Discovering my purpose has fueled my desire to help others know theirs, but it wasn’t always that way.
+Growing up, I loved watching the stars of the silver screen win at business, woo women and grow their finances with one strike of the pen.
 In my adolescent mind, I believed it was pretty simple.
-If you wanted success, the opportunities would find you because you deserved them.
-Yes, I did understand that I had to work, but I didn’t realize all the work it would require and that entitlement was not a top character quality.
+If you wanted success, the opportunities would find you because you simply wanted and deserved them.
+Yes, I did understand that I had to work, but I didn’t realize all the work it would require.
+I quickly learned that entitlement was not a honorable character quality.

 One of my favorite movies growing up (and still one I enjoy today) was the 1987 flick, Secret of My Success, directed by Herbert Ross.

 I thought my purpose was to be like Michael J. Fox’s character, Brantley Foster/Carlton Whitfield.
 I would get to the first company I was employed by and make it to the top.
-I didn’t have a clue what I was doing and didn’t know my purpose.
+I didn’t have a clue what I was doing and didn’t know my purpose, but I wanted success.
 I switched jobs about four times in my first twenty-four months after graduating from college.
-Because I wasn’t happy with my standing, I worked hard but I also cheated, stole, manipulated to get ahead.
+I worked hard but I also cheated, stole and manipulated to get ahead.
 Compared to the movie, my future was bleak.

 Lacking purpose and direction, I filed Chapter 7 bankruptcy at 25 in 2002.
-It was like movie’s theme song (from the band, Night Ranger) said, “Worlds collide and hearts will be broken.”
+My life felt like the movie’s theme song from the band, Night Ranger.
+It said, “Worlds collide and hearts will be broken.”
 The real world and my fantasy world had collided and reality won.
 My broken heart was one of the symptoms to a bigger problem — I didn’t know my purpose.

 1. Complete a study, curriculum or program

 These are tools created to serve you over a course of a few weeks or months.
 They provide a framework for self or group study.
-I like workbooks because they are a nice blend of reading and doing.
-I get the sense of accomplishment as I complete the blanks.
+I like workbooks because they are a nice blend of reading and writing.
+I get the sense of accomplishment as I complete the homework or fill in the blanks.

 These have blessed me in my life: